nofeaturesonlybugs/go-musings/globals/01-Dont-Use-Globals.md

 Global variables usually represent one of two things: *state* or a *dependency*.

 ### State
 *State* represents some data or value that is used to drive a program's logic.
-For example **bytesRemaining** might be a stateful value while reading a file.
-Or **hadError** could be a piece of state for an operation that has many steps.  *State* changes over time and periodically the current state is inspected to make decisions.
+For example `bytesRemaining` might be a stateful value while reading a file.
+Or `hadError` could be a piece of state for an operation that has many steps.  *State* changes over time and periodically the current state is inspected to make decisions.

-In our small example above `Ctx` could considered a stateful value that is used to indicate if the program is canceled or not.
+In our small example above `Ctx` could be considered a stateful value that is used to indicate if the program is canceled or not.

 ### Dependencies
 *Dependencies* are entities or services a software *depends* on in order to function.
 In order to communicate with a database you need a `*sql.DB` thus making it a dependency.